ckoliber/loopback-history-extension/README.md

 -   Per every `Update` we will invalid last history, create new record
 -   Per every `Delete` we will invalid last history

-Now using this simple extension you can add all history features to your models and repositories.
+Now, using this simple extension you can add all history features to your models and repositories.

 ---